 The Shanty of Solitude

 Before Jack and Autumn tied the knot in 2014, he was renovating a ramshackle house in New Orleans.
-Being a bachelor of a certain age with only his trusty pup Scout to share his hammock with, he’d dubbed it “The Shanty of Solitude.”
+Being a bachelor of a certain age with only his trusty pup Scout to share his hammock, he’d dubbed it “The Shanty of Solitude.”

 Once Autumn, her son Fain, and their two thuggish kittens Squeaky and Dante moved into the shanty (a term which Autumn believed was over-generous), the name didn’t feel right anymore.